KittyPBoxx/pokeemerald-net-demo/README.md

 - Returning a welcome message to display in game when connecting to the server
 - Downloadable EReader Style Battles.
 Through the Web UI, choose 3 pokemon, nicknames, held items, moves and levels.
+- Random Trades.
+Randomly trade with another person connected to the server.
 - Downloadable Mart.
 Through the Web UI, pick up to 6 items for the mart to sell.
 - Downloadable Gift Egg.
 Through Web UI choose the pokemon and allow it to have a special move.
 Users can only download each egg once.